Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Models Considering Epidemiological Dynamics

 \subsection{Model Parameterization and Herd Immunity}

 Embedding a discretized SIR model results in a large optimization model that can be computationally expensive to solve.
 Consequently, several papers incorporate SIR dynamics indirectly into their model.
-For example, \citet{rao2021optimal} use a SIR model generated patient population over time in each compartment as parameters in their optimization model.
+For example, \citet{rao2021optimal} use a SIR model-generated patient population over time in each compartment as parameters in their optimization model.
 Their models examine different objectives separately including minimization of infections, deaths, life years lost, and quality adjusted life years.
-The model requires vaccination of a minimum fraction of population in each region. \citet{minoza2021covid} also use the output from a SIR model as parameters in an optimization model which focuses on risk-class based prioritization for front-line workers and elderly.
-As another approach to incorporate SIR model into optimization framework, \citet{shamsi2021novel} leverages optimal control theory to determine the proportion of susceptible population targeted for vaccination in a region.
+The model requires vaccination of a minimum fraction of population in each region. \citet{minoza2021covid} also use the output from a SIR model as parameters in an optimization model that focuses on risk-class based prioritization for front-line workers and the elderly.
+As an alternative approach to incorporate an SIR model into optimization framework, \citet{shamsi2021novel} leverage optimal control theory to determine the proportion of susceptible population targeted for vaccination in a region.

-On the other hand, the model proposed in \citet{jadidi2021two, westerink2017mathematical} aim to maximize vaccinated population size and population achieving herd immunity using a herd immunity function (see \eqref{eq: herd-immunity}).
+On the other hand, the model proposed in \citet{jadidi2021two, westerink2017mathematical} aim to maximize the vaccinated population size and population achieving herd immunity using a herd immunity function (see \eqref{eq: herd-immunity}).
 The herd immunity function, Herd$(f_r)$ (e.g., Lambert herd function \citep{westerink2017mathematical}) is described as a variable of the fraction of total vaccinated population in region $r$.

-Instead of using a Herd immunity function, \citet{macintyre2022modelling, rahman2023optimising} use vaccine coverage coefficient, $1/\beta (1-1/\alpha)$, as a measure for herd immunity.
-When vaccine effectiveness $\beta$ is small and nominal infection rate $\alpha$ is large, vaccine coverage coefficient becomes larger than 1 implying that we need to vaccinate more people to achieve the desired herd-immunity level.
+Instead of using a herd immunity function, \citet{macintyre2022modelling, rahman2023optimising} use vaccine coverage coefficient, $\frac{1}{\beta} (1-\frac{1}{\alpha})$, as a measure for herd immunity.
+When vaccine effectiveness $\beta$ is small and nominal infection rate $\alpha$ is large, vaccine coverage coefficient becomes larger than 1, implying that we need to vaccinate more people to achieve the desired herd-immunity level.
 Vaccine effectiveness is also addressed in \cite{mohammadi2022bi} while minimizing expected number of deaths resulting from unvaccinated, single-dose and double-dose vaccinated groups.